mpv-player/mpv/DOCS/interface-changes.rst

     - `--save-position-on-quit` and its associated commands now store state files in the XDG_STATE_HOME directory by default.
 This only has an effect on linux/bsd systems.
-    - mpv now implictly saves cache files in XDG_CACHE_HOME by default.
+    - mpv now implicitly saves cache files in XDG_CACHE_HOME by default.
 This only has an effect if the user enables options that would lead to cache being stored and only makes a difference on linux/bsd systems.
-    - `--cache-on-disk` no longer requires explictly setting the `--cache-dir` option
+    - `--cache-on-disk` no longer requires explicitly setting the `--cache-dir` option
-    - add `--icc-cache` and `--gpu-shader-cache` options to control whether or not to save cache files for these features; explictly setting `--icc-cache-dir` and `--gpu-shader-cache` is no longer required
+    - add `--icc-cache` and `--gpu-shader-cache` options to control whether or not to save cache files for these features; explicitly setting `--icc-cache-dir` and `--gpu-shader-cache` is no longer required
     - remove the `--tone-mapping-crosstalk` option
     - add `--gamut-mapping-mode=perceptual|relative|saturation|absolute|linear`